XorTroll/Goldleaf/cur-changelog.md

 # `v1.2.0`

-- Updated with latest libnx, supporting firmware 21.0.0
+- Updated with latest libnx, supporting (at least) up to firmware 21.1.0

 - Fixed an issue where Goldleaf would crash after selecting (or having the system in) Russian and Taiwanese languages